Rwanda's military intervention in Mozambique raises eyebrows | DW | 23.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Rwandan forces have driven out Islamist militants in Mozambique's gas-rich Cabo Delgado province.
-Their success underlines the failure of Mozambique's army, but some observers want Rwanda to state when they will leave.
+Their success underlines the failure of Mozambique's army, but some observers want Rwanda to say when they will leave.

+On August 9, the Rwandan military announced it had taken the strategically important northern Mozambican port of Mocimboa da Praia from al-Shabab militants.
+The Kigali daily New Times quoted Brigadier-General Pascal Muhizi as saying the Rwandan army had chased out the al-Shabab fighters.

+The rapid deployment of Rwandan soldiers in Mozambique's Cabo Delgado province took many by surprise

-For Rwanda, a small, land-locked East African state and President Paul Kagame, retaking Mocimboa da Praia is an important military victory on foreign soil.
+For Rwanda, a small, land-locked East African state, and its President Paul Kagame, retaking Mocimboa da Praia is an important military victory on foreign soil.

-Rwanda's contingent of 1 000 soldiers is the biggest foreign force in resource-rich Cabo Delgado, the site of a $20 billion (€17 billion) liquefied natural gas project operated by French energy giant Total.
-But the area has also seen numerous attacks carried out by Islamist jihadists.
-The violence has uprooted over 800 000 people from their homes.
+Rwanda's contingent of 1,000 soldiers is the biggest foreign force in resource-rich Cabo Delgado, which is the site of a $20 billion (€17 billion) liquefied natural gas project operated by French energy giant Total.
+But the area has also seen numerous attacks carried out by Islamist jihadis.
+The violence has uprooted more than 800,000 people.

 Rwanda, meanwhile, has used the occasion to showcase itself as the most "competent and best-organized army in Africa."
 According to army spokesperson Rwivanga, Rwanda takes part in more international peacekeeping missions than any African country.